Continuous integration (CI) jobs in Gearset can be set up to compare a git branch to a target org.

 Standard CI jobs in Gearset will compare all the metadata (restricted by the metadata filter you've selected for that CI job) that is in the environments, and (depending on the difference types you've specified in the settings) deploy typically all the new and changed items (and optionally deletions) to the target org.

-This is great best practice to keep the source and target in sync and achieve a source driven development flow, where the source of truth (your git branch) is deployed to your org environments automatically.
+This is one of the ways to keep the source and target in sync and achieve a source driven development flow, where the source of truth (your git branch) is deployed to your org environments automatically.

 Now you can get around this with the delta CI feature.

-the commit that was in the most recent successful CI deployment from this git branch
+• the commit that was in the most recent successful CI deployment from this Git source branch

 All git providers are supported for this feature, including custom git connections.